Includes tips to prevent injuries at home and outside with safety information on swimming and holidays, blind cords and other common hazards.

-Did you know that the second leading cause of death in children ages one to four is drowning?
-Securing your backyard pool and teaching children about water safety can help protect them from serious injury, and even death.
+Did you know that one of the leading causes of death in children ages 1 to 4 is drowning?
+Carefully supervise your children, secure the area around your backyard pool and teach your children about water safety.
+This can help prevent serious injuries and death.

 When your children are out playing -- whether in a team sport like hockey or for unstructured fun like tobogganing -- keep them safe by taking the right precautions.